 These are selected recordings of the BBC programme in which Jim Al-Khalili interviews practising scientists.

 Jim is Professor of Theoretical Physics and Chair in the Public Engagement in Science at the University of Surrey

 For more detail click to contact the group leader on the link above.

 Please note that there is now a Geology Group which usually meets at the Nova Scotia (Hotwells) on the third Thursday at 2p.m.Lunch is available before in the bar

 The pictures are by Wright of Derby.

-    Please click to email the Bristol Scientific Club, or use the link above for more details about it.
-The Club's programme is on its web site at http://bristolscientificclub.org/programme
+For details of the Bristol Scientific Club use the link above.
+The Club's current programme is on its web site at http://bristolscientificclub.org/programme

 Meeting location details:

 Cricket Lane is a short road off Greystoke Ave, close to its junction with Passage Road.